NLnetLabs/nsd/doc/manual/configuration.rst

 Zone transfers can be secured with TSIG keys, replace NOKEY with the name of the TSIG key to use.
 See :doc:`Using TSIG<running/using-tsig>` for details.

-Since NSD is written to be run on the root name servers, the config file  can to contain something like:
+Since NSD is written to be run on root name servers, the config file can contain something like:

 .. code-block:: text